Welcome, Ouya to the Samba Windows network community!

 - Root your Ouya Install BusyBox and SSH your data over.

-- Use ADB to connect to your Ouya and push APK’s up to it old-school mode
+- Use ADB to connect to your Ouya and push APKs up to their old-school mode

-However, there are times where you simply don’t want to play with all of these programs and you just want to make your file transfer from your windows box to your PC so incredibly seamless that it’s just a matter of clicking and dragging data over it.
+However, there are times when you simply don’t want to play with all of these programs and you just want to make your file transfer from your Windows box to your PC so incredibly seamless that it’s just a matter of clicking and dragging data over it.
 You can do that now!

-The first thing you’ll want to go once you get in the samba menus is to make things readable and easier to use on your Ouya.
+The first thing you’ll want to do once you get into the samba menus is to make things readable and easier to use on your Ouya.
 Arrow down to Screen Orientation and change this to Landscape

-Move one down and we are now going to enter the username that you login with. for simplicity sake username that you use in Windows.
+Move one down and we are now going to enter the username that you log in with. for simplicity’s sake username that you use in Windows.
 Once finished click Done on the keyboard and OK to save.

-Last is the NetBIOS name that we will define for Samba so that when you see it on you Network Neighborhood it will show up with the name that you provided. for simplicities sake.
+Last is the NetBIOS name that we will define for Samba so that when you see it on your Network Neighborhood it will show up with the name that you provided. for simplicity’s sake.
 I choose a simple samba name “OUYA” and pressed DONE to close the keyboard and OK to continue.

-There’s other things you can do such as go into Other Fileshare settings and map your USBDrive as well provided that it is formatted in Fat32.
+There are other things you can do such as go into Other Fileshare settings and map your USB drive as well provided that it is formatted in Fat32.
 But for now. we’re going to back out of the settings menu within Sambe Filesharing for Android.

-It will then report as Enabled – Not running . and from here you should be able to go back to your PC and try to access it.
-The most direct way of doing this is clicking Start > Run on your windows PC and typing in the following
+It will then report as Enabled – Not running. and from here you should be able to go back to your PC and try to access it.
+The most direct way of doing this is by clicking Start > Run on your Windows PC and typing in the following